-David Porteous, head of PORTEOUS MEDIA, is a Canadian solo singer/songwriter, documentary filmmaker, audio/video engineer, photographer, multi-instrumentalist, graphic designer and comedy writer who currently resides in Toronto, Canada.
+David Porteous, head of PORTEOUS MEDIA, is an award winning Canadian solo singer/songwriter, documentary filmmaker, audio/video engineer, photographer, graphic designer and comedy writer who currently resides in Toronto, Canada.

 Now 36-years-old, Porteous began writing music at age 11, had his first radio play on CBC Radio 2 at the age of 14, was nominated as an Olympic Torchbearer, won First Prize in a National Anthem Song Contest, holds a BA in documentary filmmaking and an honour diploma in sound engineering and has created 32 solo music releases.
 His new documentary short film, The Fine Print, features motorsports journalist Marshall Pruett and was featured on racer.com.

-2020 will be an exciting year for Porteous with the release of Eric Schaeffer’s new film “God the Worm” starring Annabella Sciorra (The Sopranos, CSI, Law and Order) which features new music by Porteous.
-Also in the works is a new EP release and two motorsports documentary films.
+2020 will be an excitingly creative year for Porteous with the release of Eric Schaeffer’s new film “God the Worm” starring Annabella Sciorra (The Sopranos, CSI, Law and Order) which features new music by Porteous.
+Also in the works is a new EP release and three motorsports documentary films.